Living in Northern Ireland

 This may be the first time you are studying overseas, but we have welcomed thousands of students from all over the world and have an International Student Experience team who are dedicated to ensuring that your transition from home to studying and living at Ulster University is as smooth as possible.

 You will have exciting opportunities to travel to other parts of the UK, Europe or further afield during your university vacations or after you finish your studies.
 Here is some advice to make the most of your trip.

 Ulster University Students' Union (UUSU) offers membership to over 75 sports clubs and societies on campus.
 Join a Karate club, Surfing society or our International Society to meet new people and have fun.

 Guidance on the UK medical system including how to register with a doctor and access medical help

 In Northern Ireland people can choose to wear traditional clothes from their particular culture if they wish.
 On campus, students generally wear jeans, t-shirts, casual tops and sweaters.

 Northern Ireland is a very friendly place, and you will find that people are generally pleasant and welcoming.

-According to the British Crime Survey 2014 and an independent survey carried out recently by Provident, Belfast was named as the safest city in the UK.
+According to several independent surveys carried out in recent years, Belfast was named as the safest city in the UK.